-Dairy Poultry Pigs Beef/ Lamb Crops Fresh Produce Each milking premises requires a separate registration A self contained live poultry site with defined poultry stock management, operational control and bio-security Main holding + max 3 small nursery or finishing units Main site + additional sites where livestock are kept.
-Main hol any addi sites wh fertiliser pesticide kept or h products or proce tional ere s and es are narvested s stored standards requires a separate registration Additional sites must be sufficiently close to the main site or holding as agreed by the Certification Body.
+Dairy/Dairy Goats Poultry Pigs Beef/ Lamb Crops Fresh Produce Each milking premises requires a separate registration A self- contained live poultry facility functioning with defined poultry stock management, operational Main holding site + additional sites nursery or livestock finishing units Main holding + any additional sites where fertilisers and pesticides are kept or harvested products stored or processed control and bio-security standards Additional sites must be sufficiently close to the main site or holding as agreed by the Certification Body.

-Dairy Members
+Dairy Members (Cattle only)

 - 20. Dairy farm assurance is normally arranged by the dairy purchaser (i.e. the first purchaser of milk from the farm and with whom the milk producer enters a milk supply contract).
 Separate membership rules (the 'Dairy Purchaser Membership Rules') apply to dairy purchasers.
 Dairy purchasers who wish to become a dairy purchaser member of the Red Tractor Dairy Farm Assurance Scheme must complete the application form available upon request by emailing "memberhelp@redtractor.org.uk" and are required to ensure that all milk producers supplying milk to them have a valid certificate evidencing conformance to the Red Tractor Dairy Farm Assurance Standards. - 21.
 By agreeing to supply milk to a dairy purchaser member of the Red Tractor Dairy Farm Assurance Scheme, a milk producer shall be deemed to have agreed to be bound by these Rules and upon the issue of a valid certificate evidencing conformance to the Red Tractor Dairy Farm Assurance Standards, the milk producer shall become a milk producer member of the Red Tractor Dairy Farm Assurance Scheme.
-If the dairy purchaser membership of the dairy purchaser to whom a milk producer member supplies milk is suspended or terminated, the milk producer membership of the milk producer itself will also be suspended or terminated (as the case may be).
-If a dairy purchaser member has given notice to terminate its membership of the Red Tractor Dairy Farm Assurance Scheme in accordance with the Dairy Purchaser Membership Rules, each milk producer member suppling milk to that dairy purchaser member must (until such termination) continue to comply with these Rules and permit dairy Assessments to continue to be carried out. - 22.
+If the dairy purchaser membership of the dairy purchaser to whom a milk producer member supplies milk is suspended or revoked, the milk producer membership of the milk producer itself will also be suspended or revoked (as the case may be).
+If a dairy purchaser member has given notice to close its membership of the Red Tractor Dairy Farm Assurance Scheme in accordance with the Dairy Purchaser Membership Rules, each milk producer member suppling milk to that dairy purchaser member must (until such membership is closed) continue to comply with these Rules and permit dairy Assessments to continue to be carried out. - 22.
 Individual dairy farms which are both a milk producer and a milk processor may, on an exceptional basis and at RTA's absolute discretion, be accepted into membership of the Red Tractor Dairy Farm Assurance Scheme as both a milk producer member and a dairy purchaser member.
-Any such member (referred to as an "Independent Member") must comply with both these Rules and the Dairy Purchaser Membership Rules.
-If an Independent
+Any such member

-- Member's dairy purchaser membership is suspended or terminated in accordance with the Dairy Purchaser Membership Rules, the Independent Member's milk producer membership shall automatically be suspended or terminated (as appropriate).
-Similarly, if an Independent Member's milk producer membership is suspended or terminated in accordance with these Rules, the Independent Member's dairy purchaser membership shall automatically be suspended or terminated (as appropriate). - 23.
+- (referred to as an "Independent Member") must comply with both these Rules and the Dairy Purchaser Membership Rules.
+If an Independent Member's dairy purchaser membership is suspended or revoked in accordance with the Dairy Purchaser Membership Rules, the Independent Member's milk producer membership shall automatically be suspended or revoked (as appropriate).
+Similarly, if an Independent Member's milk producer membership is suspended or revoked in accordance with these Rules, the Independent Member's dairy purchaser membership shall automatically be suspended or revoked (as appropriate). - 23.
 Cattle on dairy farms must also be beef assured (i.e. certification to the RTA beef Standards or to the beef assurance scheme in any relevant devolved region of the UK see Rule 9).
 If you do not want your beef assurance to be assessed by the Certification Body which assesses your certification to the Red Tractor Dairy Farm Assurance Standards, you must, at the time of your dairy Assessment, demonstrate to the dairy assessor that your beef assurance is in place and commit to it being maintained.